nick22d/nxdomain_attack/README.md

 # nxdomain_attack
 This is a bash script designed to carry out an NXDOMAIN attack, and more specifically, the Random Subdomain attack variant.
+This is a DNS-based Denial of Service attack which aims at disrupting the availability of a DNS server by flooding it with requests for invalid or nonexistent records.

 # Usage